2019ajayaraman/Python-Technical-Documentation-Page/README.md

 # Python-Technical-Documentation-Page
-HTML &amp; CSS code to display a technical documentation page that teaches the basics of python programming.
+HTML &amp; CSS code to display a <a href="https://codepen.io/2019ajayaraman/full/VBoLaL/">technical documentation page</a> that teaches the basics of python programming.
 Created September 2018.

 Created as a part of the freeCodeCamp Responsive Web Design Certification.